HL7/fhir-saner/input/pagecontent/measure_automation.md

 Subject
 : The Subject parameter is of the FHIR Location resource type and represents the subject of the MeasureReport.
 A reference to this subject can be found in %MeasureReport.subject.

+ValueSet
+: The ValueSet parameter is a reference (preferably canonical) to a ValueSet resource that can be used to select matching resources for populations within a MeasureGroup.
+It is populated from the Measure.group.extension[MeasureGroupAttributes].extension[SubjectValueSet].valueReference parameter supplied in the measure when evaluating a population.

 ##### Date Parameters
 Date parameters are essential to support appropriate filters for queries.
 This enables essential dates such as the date of evaluation and the